Far Eastern University: University emblems

-The tamaraw is the athletic mascot of the University and nickname of every FEU student (Tams).
-Known scientifically as “Bubalus mindorensis”, it is a rare animal found only in the island of Mindoro.
+The tamaraw is the athletic mascot of the University and nickname of every FEU student.
+Known scientifically as “Bubalus mindorensis”, it is an endemic animal found only in the island of Mindoro.
 Symbolically enough, the tamaraw is one of the most intelligent, pugnacious and aggressive of our animal species just as the university is known for its advanced, progressive policy in contemporary education.